coinlab/bitcoin-docs/a-bitcoin-primer.md

 from the rapid inflation of their native currency, and only convert back when needed to purchase goods or services using their native currency.

-While this strategy is premature due to Bitcoin’s very volatile valuation today, it may become common as Bitcoin becomes more widely adopted and develops a history of value stability.
+While this strategy is premature due to Bitcoin's very volatile valuation today, it may become common as Bitcoin becomes more widely adopted and develops a history of value stability.